pln-av/milhouse/notes/pf-1.md

 * **Choosing g()** remains an obvious problem.
 The choice made above $g=p(x_t|x_{t-1})$ is a good one, but it is probably not possible in many cases.
 In that case, what to do?

+We have covered the conceptual ideas required for particle filters, and more advanced topics appear to

+* *practical work* involves fixing some of the problems we have already come across
+* *theoretical work* involves investigating distributional properties, convergence, etc etc